transdigiware/blockchain/howto/pricing-saas.md

 ## Pricing examples
 {: #ibp-saas-pricing-scenarios}

 The following table provides two examples of pricing with [default resource allocations]( #ibp-saas-pricing-default) unless otherwise noted.
-Both examples assume the default CouchDB database is used as the peer database.
+Both examples assume an {{site.data.keyword.cloud_notm}} Kubernetes service cluster and the default CouchDB database is used as the peer database.
 - The **Test network** scenario is suitable for getting started with your first use case with IBM Blockchain and testing smart contracts.
 - The **Join a network** scenario includes two peers, and a Certificate Authority (CA) that is required for organization membership.
    - These peers can join a production {{site.data.keyword.blockchainfull_notm}} Platform network that is hosted elsewhere.